 Most runner beans are climbers – they need tall, sturdy supports and do best in the ground, but can also be grown in large containers.
 As they grow vertically, climbers produce a large crop in a small area of ground.
-There are also some dwarf varieties – these are quick to grow, but produce a smaller crop.
-They are useful for raised beds and containers, and for gardens in exposed sites.
-Climbing beans take longer to reach cropping stage, but produce beans over a longer period, from mid-summer to early autumn if picked regularly.
+There are also a few dwarf varieties (up to 45cm/18in tall) – these are quick to grow, but produce a smaller crop.
+They’re great in containers and raised beds, and in exposed sites.
+Climbing beans take more time to reach cropping stage, but produce beans over a longer period, from mid-summer to early autumn if picked regularly.

-You’ll find a huge range of varieties available as seed in garden centres and online.
+There are many varieties to choose from, with different pod sizes, flower colours (red, white or both), disease resistance and heat tolerance.
 Look in particular for varieties with an RHS Award of Garden Merit (AGM), which shows they performed well in trials – see our list of AGM fruit and veg.

 Keep in a warm, bright place, at over 12°C (54°F).
 Seedlings will grow rapidly and need watering regularly.

-The young plants can be transplanted outside once all risk of frost has passed, usually in late May/early June – see Plant outside, below.
+The young plants can be moved outside once all risk of frost has passed, usually in late May or early June – see Planting out, below.

 You can sow seeds outdoors into pots of multi-purpose compost in spring – either into small pots for transplanting into the ground later, or into large containers as their final growing site.